sa-areekal/sa-areekal/README.md

-- 👋 Hi, I’m @Sandra Aravind Areekal
+- 👋  Hey you, I’m Sandra A. Areekal
-- 👀 I’m interested in quantitative physiology
+- 👀 I’m interested in quantitative physiology and specifically work on modelling growth processes in children and adolescents.
-- 🌱 I’m currently learning git

 <!---